Ennin: Return to Japan

-In 847 he returned to Japan and in 854, he became the third abbot of the Tendai sect at Enryakuji, where he built buildings to store the sutras and religious instruments he brought back from China.
+Upon returning to Japan in 847, Ennin brought back numerous Buddhist texts, maṇḍalas, and ritual implements.
+In 854, he became the third abbot of the Tendai sect at Enryaku-ji, where he built buildings to store the sutras and religious instruments he brought back from China.
+He played a pivotal role in the esotericization of Tendai Buddhism, reconciling the Lotus Sutra’s teachings with the practices of Chinese Esoteric Buddhism.
+Ennin introduced rituals such as the Lotus Repentance (Hokke Senbō) and the Constant Walking Samādhi (Jōgyō Samādhi), which became central to Tendai practice.
+He also established Sōji-in, a center for esoteric rituals, and built the Prabhūtaratna Stūpa to enshrine the Lotus Sutra.

 His dedication to expanding the monastic complex and its courses of study assured the Tendai school a unique prominence in Japan.
-While his chief contribution was to strengthen the Tendai tantric Buddhist tradition, the Pure Land recitation practices (nenbutsu) that he introduced also helped to lay a foundation for the independent Pure Land movements of the subsequent Kamakura period (1185–1333).
+While his chief contribution was to strengthen the Tendai tantric Buddhist traditio n, the Pure Land recitation practices (nenbutsu) that he introduced also helped to lay a foundation for the independent Pure Land movements of the subsequent Kamakura period (1185–1333).
 Ennin also founded the temple of Ryushakuji at Yamadera.

-Literary work

-He wrote more than one hundred books.
+Ennin's efforts laid the foundation for Taimitsu (Tendai Esotericism), which was further developed by later monks like Enchin and Annen.
+In 866, Emperor Seiwa posthumously awarded him the title Jikaku Daishi, recognizing his contributions to Japanese Buddhism.
+Ennin's synthesis of exoteric and esoteric teachings, along with his emphasis on the Lotus Sutra, solidified Tendai Buddhism's influence in Japan.
+His writings and rituals continue to be studied and practiced, making him one of the most important figures in Japanese Buddhist history.

+Works

+Ennin was a prolific writer, producing over one hundred works.
+Some of his most important works are two commentaries on the Vajraśekhara Sūtra and Susiddhikara Sūtra.

 His diary of travels in China, Nittō Guhō Junrei Kōki (入唐求法巡礼行記), was translated into English by Professor Edwin O. Reischauer under the title Ennin's Diary: The Record of a Pilgrimage to China in Search of the Law.
-Sometimes ranked among the best travelogues in world literature, it is a key source of information on life in Tang China and Silla Korea and offers a rare glimpse of the Silla personality Jang Bogo.
+Sometimes ranked among the best travelogues in world literature, it is a key source of information on life in Tang China and Silla Korea and offers a rare glimpse of the Silla personality Chang Pogo.